Sentencing, Incarceration, & Parole of Offenders

 - Resentencing of juvenile offenders serving a life sentence without the possibility of parole.

+Most other offenders are sentenced under the Indeterminate Sentencing Law (ISL) and will serve a term of life with possibility of parole.
 Offenders sentenced to a life term with the possibility of parole cannot be released on parole until the BPH determines that they are ready to be returned to society.

-Once sentenced to CDCR, the inmate is sent to a reception center for processing and transfer to an institution.
+Once sentenced to CDCR, the offender is sent to a reception center for processing and transfer to an institution.
 Processing includes computing a classification score based on such factors as length of sentence, stability, education, employment, and behavior during a prior incarceration.

 Note: CDCR does not notify victims when a transfer takes place.